Not Fair: Composition

 "Not Fair" is a "bluegrass-infused" country song.

 Commercial performance

-"Not Fair" charted two months before the release date at number 200 in the UK.
-By 2 May, "Not Fair" reached the #10 spot on the official chart before reaching a final peak of #5.
-In New Zealand, the song debuted at number 32 on 18 May 2009, giving Allen her fifth top 40 hit there.
-It has so far peaked at number 20.
-The song has also been a big hit in Australia, where it peaked at number three and has so far spent eight consecutive weeks in the top 10, equalling the success of her previous single "The Fear".
+"Not Fair" charted two months before the release date at number 200 in the United Kingdom.
+By 2 May 2009, "Not Fair" had reached the number-10 spot on UK Singles Chart before reaching a peak of number five.
+In New Zealand, the song debuted at number 32 and peaked at number 20, giving Allen her fifth top-40 hit there.
+The song has also been a big hit in Australia, where it peaked at number three and spent eight consecutive weeks in the top 10, equalling the success of her previous single "The Fear".

 Music video

 The music video for "Not Fair" was directed by Melina Matsoukas and filmed in Los Angeles on 19 February 2009.
 Allen released pictures from the video on her official Twitter account.
 A 17-second teaser of the video was released on YouTube on 17 March, before T4 premiered the entire video on Saturday, 21 March.
 As of October 2022, it has gained over 100 million views on YouTube.

 The music video shows Allen performing the song on the Porter Wagoner Show, starting off with a snippet from the Porter Wagoner show from the 1970s to present Allen (dubbed) by saying, "Now it's time for the purty little lady to come forth with a real purty song.
 And it's called "Not Fair".
 Let's make her welcome, Miss Lily Allen!"

 Allen is revealed to be singing alongside a country and western band, including a very bored-looking drummer, mullet-wearing guitarists, and backing singers/dancers.
 Allen performs the song into a microphone and can be seen dancing around the stage, dressed in a white jumpsuit and sporting a blunt fringe with long hair.
 The video was recorded on videotape and with a real vacuum tube TV camera (as can be seen by the "comet trails" at 1:56 when the camera pans away from the studio lights) to keep with the theme of the video, as opposed to being filmed like most other music videos made in the 21st century.